humaan/Cappy/README.md

 Instructions
 -

-To load the dev version, simple load the /src directory as an unpacked extension in Chrome.
+To load the dev version, simply download the `/src` directory, install dependancies (`npm install`), then load the `/src` directory as an unpacked extension in Chrome.

 To make a release build (mostly just excludes unneeded dependencies):